MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 Recall from the first part of the demo, that the Confidential - Finance label is setup for encryption.
 Per the permissions that were configured with this label, users in the Contoso tenant have viewer permissions for any document/email with the label applied.
 In this section you will send document you previously created, that includes the Confidential - Finance label, to an email address to which you have access (ie., a personal email address or your Microsoft email) and that is NOT part of the WWLxZZZZ.OnMicrosoft.com domain.

-1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics. **right click on the Outlook icon** and select **Open in new tab**.
+1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics.
+Select the **Outlook icon**

 1. Select **New message** from the top left corner of the screen.
 Enter an email address to which you have access and is not part of the WWLxZZZZ.OnMicrosoft.com domain and enter **Test** in the subject line.